 Selection criteria

-Applicants' scientific experience is assessed on the basis of their published scientific work and participation in international scientific conferences.
+Applicants' research experience is assessed on the basis of their published research work and participation at international research conferences.
 Points are awarded for:

-- 0,25 points for each published scientific article in a Lithuanian journal;
+- 0.25 points for each published research article in a Lithuanian journal;

-- 1 point for each scientific article published in a peer-reviewed WoS journal;
+- 1 point for each research article published in a peer-reviewed WoS journal;

-- for theses: 0.1 point for a Lithuanian conference or 0.2 point for an international conference.
+- 0.2 point for a paper at an international conference.

 Composition of the competition points